 In Helping Abroad’s present model, volunteers pay weekly program fees directly to the country coordinator.
 The country coordinator distributes fund to host families, projects, and other places.
 As Helping Abroad does not collect weekly program fees, we will not be responsible for any refunds.
 You agree to directly deal with the country coordinator for the refund of your weekly program fees.

-Sometime volunteers also pay the weekly program fee (rather than paying directly to host family/project via country coordinator) to Helping Abroad in Texas office.
+Sometime volunteers also pay the weekly program fee (rather than paying directly to country coordinator) to us.
 If we collect the weekly program fee in Dallas, the following refund policy will apply

-- 75% refund if you cancel before the 50 or more days from the start of the program
+- 75% refund if you cancel before the 60 or more days from the start of the program.

-- 65% refund if you cancel within 35 to 49 from the start of the program
+- 65% refund if you cancel within 45 to 59 from the start of the program.

-- 50% if you cancel within 15 to 34 from the start of the program
+- 50% if you cancel within 30 to 44 from the start of the program.

-- 0% refund if you cancel the program after the Start of Project.
+- 0% refund if you cancel the program within 29 days or after the Start of Project.

 5.4 Cancellation of Project by Helping Abroad

 If Helping Abroad cancels a Project before the start of the Project, Helping Abroad will provide you a full refund of the applicable Program Fee.